rei/rei-cedar-docs/docs/foundation/experience-principles/README.md

 **Inviting / Accessible / Empathetic**

-The outdoors is the world’s largest level playing field – it is for all.
+The outdoors is the world’s largest level playing field&mdash;it is for all.
 We want everyone to benefit from being outside.
 We make it easy.
 The hardest part is actually walking outside to breathe more fresh air.

 Our digital products are designed so that they can be accessed, understood, and used by all people regardless of their age, background, or ability.
 The diversity of our customers is reflected in the images, stories and language we use.
 Our experiences are intuitive, inspiring to explore, and easy to use and navigate.